Zeppelins-Forever/NimiNightmareify-Youtube/README.md

 4. Go to YouTube and see if it worked!

 ### Installing the extension in Chrome / Chromium / Edge
-1. UnZIP the `Chrome.zip` file somewhere convenient that you'll be able to find again.
+1. UnZIP the `Chromium.zip` file somewhere convenient that you'll be able to find again.
 2. In your Chromium-based browser, paste `edge://extensions/` in your search bar, this will take you to the extension page.
 3. Turn on "Developer Mode."
 This will allow you to sideload extensions.
-4. Click "Load Unpacked" and select the directory where you put the contents of `Chrome.zip`.
+4. Click "Load Unpacked" and select the directory where you put the contents of `Chromium.zip`.
 5. Go to YouTube and see if it worked!

 <!----------------------------------------------------------------------------->